peejaywk/FourFifthsJazz/README.md

 I would like to thank my mentor Adegbenga Adeye for his guidance throughout this project.

 I would like to thank Anna Greaves from Code Institute for the 'How to Write your README' webinar.
 This was a great help.

+I would like to thanks the members of the Slack community who provided feedback on my project in the peer-code-review section.